kvaden19/weather-dashboard/README.md

 ### TODOs

-- Bootstrap Layout
+- Connect jQuery
 - Connect search input to query parameter
-    - Hook up JQuery
-- Connect query outputs to HTML
+- Connect query outputs to DOM
-    - Need Moment.js?
-Other way to deal with Unix dates?
+    - Need to convert Unix dates
     - Conditional styling on UV Index
 - Put past searches in Local Storage and in DOM as buttons
     - Event listeners on all - click calls the getWeather function
-- Slack / polish!
+- Slack Time / NTH
-    - JQuery UI?
+    - Responsiveness - put breakpoints into Bootstrap
+    - Play with Bootswatch

 ### Resources